TooMuchBrainProjects/ShadowIsYourFriend/README.md

     git pull

-Now you need to copy all files **except .gitignore** from this directory in explorer.
+Now you need to copy all files **except .gitignore** from this directory in explorer to rel branch.
 Then you need to build the new version in Unity Editor.

     git status